Average waiting times for asylum interviews

 |General Asylum Procedure||24 weeks of waiting on the second interview with the IND (detailed interview) after the first interview (application interview)|

-These are waiting times in the period between February 2022 and November 2022.
+For the estimates we looked at the waiting times in the period between February 2022 and November 2022.
 For the calculation, the IND looked at all the decisions we made in that period.
-From 2023, we will update the figures after every 3 months.

 Processing your asylum application